 Briefly Wallow in Your Dread

-It’s okay to feel some anxiety on Sunday nights — just don’t let your work-related stress take control over you.
+It’s OK to feel some anxiety on Sunday nights — just don’t let your work-related stress take control over you.

 “Give yourself time to acknowledge and feel the dread,” said Fanning.
 “The only way a feeling dissipates is to feel and express it.
 Give yourself 10 minutes of dread, and the feeling may drift away.”